Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 See more pictures of Green View Garden.

-This is the latest attraction in Cameron Highlands.
-The large area consists of a flower park with a unique section called Mini Santorini and even an aviary.
+This is one of the latest attractions in Cameron Highlands.
+Inside, there’s flower park with a unique section called Mini Santorini and an impressive aviary.

 Top View Of Flower Mounds At Agro Market Cameron Highlands